zenml-io/zenml/docs/book/guides/getting_started.md

     ...
 ```

-Please note the name of the parameter can be anything, but the type hint is what is important.
+Please note that the name of the parameter can be anything, but the type hint is what is important.

 ## Using the `BaseStepConfig`